Semantic-driven Colorization: The Proposed Colorization System

 \subsection{Semantic Segmentation Network}

 Semantic information plays an important role in colorization.
-It can be combined with gray-scale values to provide plausible colors harmoniously.
+It can be associated with gray-scale values to provide plausible colors.
 Therefore, an accurate semantic map is crucial for our colorization network.
-Since it is inconvenient for the user to fulfill the map, we use Semantic Segmentation in our system to support the user and make colorization automatic.
-In this study, we choose the GridNet \cite{fourure2017residual} for our Semantic Segmentation.
-The network has five rows and six columns.
-Depth dimensions of each row are as follows: $[16, 32, 64, 128, 256]$.
-All convolutions use kernel size $3 \times 3$, padding of $1$, a stride of $1$, except for sampling convolution.
-The down-sampling layer uses a convolution stride of $2$ to reduce spatial size while up-sampling uses transposed convolution with a stride of $2$.
-Cross-entropy is used to observe segmentation loss $\mathcal{L}_{seg}$.
+Since it is inconvenient for the user to fulfill the map, we use Semantic Segmentation in our system to support our colorization and the user at the beginning.
+In this study, we adopt the GridNet \cite{fourure2017residual} for our Semantic Segmentation.
+The network is customized to have five rows and six columns with the channel dimensions of each row as $[16, 32, 64, 128, 256]$.
+All convolution modules use kernel size $3 \times 3$, padding of $1$, a stride of $1$, excluding sub-sampling convolution modules.
+The down-sampling layer uses a convolution module with a stride of $2$ to reduce the spatial size, while the up-sampling layer uses transposed convolution module with a stride of $2$.
+We apply cross-entropy segmentation loss $\mathcal{L}_{seg}$ to optimize the error between the estimated semantic map and its human-annotated map.